MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPMicrosoft365GroupToSite.md

                                [-Owners <String[]>]
                                [-Connection <PnPConnection>]
 ```

-## REQUIRED PERMISSIONS

-* SharePoint: Access to the SharePoint Tenant Administration site

 ## DESCRIPTION
 This command allows you to add a Microsoft 365 Unified group to an existing classic site collection, also known as groupifying.